kp9435-keril/pull-review-x/README.md

 ## Usages

 1. `PR_SUMMARY`: Whether allow workflow to analyze PR and provide summary in comment. | default: `True`
+2. `PR_FAQS`: Whether allow workflow to analyze PR and provide FAQs in comment. | default: `True`
-2. `PR_SUGGEST_CHANGES`: Whether allow workflow to analyze PR & suggest changes in comment, if required. | default: `True`
+3. `PR_SUGGEST_CHANGES`: Whether allow workflow to analyze PR & suggest changes in comment, if required. | default: `True`
-3. `PR_COMMENT_SUGGESTED_CHANGES`: Whether allow workflow to drop review comment in the patch for the suggested changes. | default: `True`
+4. `PR_COMMENT_SUGGESTED_CHANGES`: Whether allow workflow to drop review comment in the patch for the suggested changes. | default: `True`